Verbena bipinnatifida: Description

+Distribution and habitat

-It is native to the North America, where its natural range extends from the United States south to Nicaragua.
+It is native to North America, where its natural range extends from the United States south to Nicaragua.
 In the United States, it is found primarily in the Great Plains and in the Blackland Prairies of the Southeast.
 Elsewhere in North America, it is occasionally found as a non-persisting waif.
 Its natural habitat is in open grassy areas, including prairies.
 It can be found in both high-quality natural communities and in disturbed areas.